Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

     when it was resolved.
 If the referent hasn't been resolved or is not a [`Promise`][promise], throw a `TypeError` exception.

-`global`
-:   A `Debugger.Object` instance referring to the global object in whose
-    scope the referent was allocated.
-This does not unwrap cross-compartment
-    wrappers: if the referent is a wrapper, the result refers to the wrapper's global, not the wrapped object's global.
-The result refers to the global directly, not via a wrapper.

 <code id="allocationsite">allocationSite</code>
 :   If [object allocation site tracking][tracking-allocs] was enabled when this
     `Debugger.Object`'s referent was allocated, return the